-Effective September 1, 2017, the Graduate School requirements for graduate committees are as follows:
+The Graduate School requirements for graduate committees are as follows:

 - The chair or co-chair of the committee must be Graduate Faculty from the student’s program.
 The UW–Madison Faculty Policies and Procedures 3.05B stipulates that “the faculty of the Graduate School includes all university faculty defined in 1.02 holding professional rank (professor, associate professor, assistant professor or instructor) in any department with graduate program authority, including those with zero-time appointments in such departments.”
 Committee members who have retired or resigned from the University automatically retain Graduate Faculty status for one year; after one year they are permitted to serve as co-chair or other non-Graduate Faculty committee member.
 The co-advisor/co-chair will be designated on dissertation documentation.